 Here’s the good news, it’s not hard to protect your retirement account for your beneficiaries with the right planning.
 We use a variety of special trusts to ensure the retirement assets you’ve worked so hard to build up throughout your life are passed on to the people you love so they are totally protected from a future divorce, creditors, bankruptcy and so that they do not create conflict for your loved ones.

 If you have a significant retirement account whose designated beneficiary is your spouse or children, or even your regular revocable living trust, call us to have your planning reviewed immediately.

 This article is a service of Wheatley Pritchard & Associates PLLC, Personal Family Lawyer,® who develops trusting relationships with families for life.
-If you're ready to begin planning what you’d like to happen in case of unfortunate emergency, or even your death, schedule a Family Wealth Planning Session™ today.
-We can help you make plans for how you want to provide for your loved ones when you can't be there.
-Normally, a Family Wealth Planning Session™ is $750, but when you mention this article and are one of the first three families to book an appointment this month, we'll waive that fee.
+If you’re ready to begin planning what you’d like to happen in case of unfortunate emergency, or even your death, schedule a Family Wealth Planning Session™ today.
+We can help you make plans for how you want to provide for your loved ones when you can’t be there.
+Contact us today to schedule a session by calling 347-815-1219 or filling out the online contact form.